Skip to main content

 In the helm chart, rewrite rules was added such that backend server URL is in a form of [frontend server URL]/backend.
 These annotations are for Nignx and HAProxy ingress classes.
 If a different ingress class is used, appropriate annotations need to be added.

-The following example override yaml file is for the case where
+The following example wizard-client-webui-values-override.yaml file is for the case where

 • haproxy ingress class is used